sonujha0210/sonujha0210/README.md

 # 💫 About Me:
-🚀 About Me<br>I'm a passionate developer with experience in Node.js, Java, Angular, JavaScript, C, and C++.
+🚀 About Me<br>I'm a passionate develope with experience in Node.js, Java, Angular, JavaScript, C, C++, Excel, Tableau and PowerBi.
 I love building scalable applications and solving complex problems through code.
 Currently, I'm diving into Data Analytics to expand my skill set and explore the power of data-driven decision-making.

 ## 🌐 Socials: